spieswl/spieswl.github.io/_projects/2017-12-13-robotic-arm-control-system.md

     <img src="{{ site.url }}/{{ site.project_assets }}/{{ page.folders.images }}/PI_ctrl_results.png" style="width:540px">
 </div>

 This code is not available at this moment for academic purposes; as far as I know, this project has been used multiple years in a row in Kevin's class.
 To shield future students from potential academic impropriety (*sorry, students!*), my code will not be made available on GitHub until Kevin comes up with a new final project!
 However, I can speak at length with those who have interests about the technical aspects of the code written for this project.

-As usual, check the **[About]({{site.url}}/about)** page for the relevant contact information if you want to chat!
+As usual, check the **[About]({{site.url}}/about)** page for the most recent contact information if you want to talk about this project, or any other content on this site.